Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

 For rule \ref{eq:R4*}, suppose that $(abcd)$, $ab|de$ and $bc|de$ are quartet profiles of~$\N$.
 We again have the two sets of displayed trees, $\mathcal{T}_1$ with quartets $ab|cd$, and $\mathcal{T}_2$ with quartets $ad|bc$.
 Furthermore, in any of these displayed trees, $ab|de$ and $bc|de$ are quartets.
 Now, note that we can rewrite rule \ref{eq:R2} to $ab|cd +ab|de \mapsto ab|ce$ by switching the roles of $c$ and $d$.
 Applying this rule to the trees in $\mathcal{T}_1$, gives us that $ab|ce$ are quartets in those trees.
 Similarly, we can also rewrite rule \ref{eq:R2} to $bc|da + bc|de \mapsto bc|ae$.
 Applying this rule to the trees in $\mathcal{T}_2$, gives us that $bc|ae$ are quartets in those trees.
 Since we have considered all displayed trees, this means that $(abce)$ is a quartet profile of~$\N$. \end{proof} In case the semi-directed network $N$ is level-1, inference rule \ref{eq:R4*} can be simplified to a dyadic inference rule:

 This is useful, since exhaustively applying dyadic inference rules to a set of quartets requires less time than applying higher order inference rules.
-The following lemma shows \niels{validity}. \begin{lemma} The quartet profile inference rule \ref{eq:R4} is valid for any semi-directed level-1 network. \end{lemma} \begin{proof} Suppose that $(abcd)$ and $bc|de$ are quartet profiles of a semi-directed level-1 network $\N$.
+The following lemma shows validity.

+\begin{lemma} The quartet profile inference rule \ref{eq:R4} is valid for any semi-directed level-1 network. \end{lemma} \begin{proof} Suppose that $(abcd)$ and $bc|de$ are quartet profiles of a semi-directed level-1 network $\N$.
 It suffices to consider the case where $\N$ has exactly five leaves, otherwise we can consider the subnetwork induced by~$\{a,b,c,d,e\}$.
 Moreover, we can disregard 2- and 3-cycles, since they do not change the displayed quartets.
 We now consider two cases, depending on whether $\N$ is a sunlet \niels{or not}.

-\textbf{Case 1:} \emph{$\N$ is a sunlet.} Since $bc|de$ is a trivial quartet profile, the subnetwork of $\N$ induced by $\{b,c,d,e\}$ also has the split $bc|de$.
-Hence, $a$ is the leaf below the reticulation of the sunlet.
+\textbf{Case 1:} \emph{$\N$ is a sunlet.} Since $bc|de$ is a trivial quartet profile, the subnetwork of $\N$ induced by $\{b,c,d,e\}$ also induces the split $bc|de$. \CorrB{Now note that a 4-leaf subnetwork of a sunlet network induces a nontrivial split if its leaf set excludes the leaf below the reticulation, and it does not induce a nontrivial split otherwise.} Hence, $a$ must be the leaf below the reticulation of the sunlet.
 Furthermore, the quartet profile $(abcd)$ indicates that the leaves of $\N$ are either ordered as $(a,b,c,d,e)$ or $(a,b,c,e,d)$ around the sunlet (see \cref{fig:inference_rule_level1}a).
 In both cases, $(abce)$ is a quartet profile of~$\N$.

 \textbf{Case 2:} \emph{$\N$ is not a sunlet.} The existence of the quartet profile $(abcd)$ shows that $\N$ \emph{does} have a 4-cycle.
 Consequently, $\N$ consists of one four-cycle with an incident nontrivial cut-edge.
 Since $bc|de$ is a quartet profile, this cut-edge must induce the split $abc|de$.
 Hence, $\N$ is one of the four networks in \cref{fig:inference_rule_level1}b, and it follows that $(abce)$ is a quartet profile. \end{proof}